 Change your sleep schedule ~ Just as adjusting to jet lag can take several days, don’t expect that a bedtime of 2 hours earlier, is going to automatically make you want to jump out of bed 2 hours earlier in the morning.
 Give yourself 2 weeks to adjust to this new schedule and know that it is normal to need an adjustment period.

 Use light to trick your body into easing awake ~ Set a dimmer light to come on 15 minutes before your alarm goes off so that your body begins to wake up naturally.
 Check out the reviews on this product!

 Keep your alarm further than arm’s length ~ You wouldn’t want to wake the kids this early so you better jump out of bed quickly to shut the alarm off.
+DO NOT hit the snooze button either!
 Okay, so now that you are up, stay up.
 It is time to workout!

-Start your morning with heart-pumping music ~ Music is a natural adrenaline booster that will help get your body and mind up and going.
-Set your alarm clock to play music as your wakeup call.
+Start your morning with heart-pumping music ~ Music is a natural adrenaline booster that will help get your body and mind ready for morning exercise.
+Set your alarm clock to play music as your wake-up call.

 Wear your workout clothes to bed ~ You can wear them or have them laid out and ready for the morning.
 A bonus to wearing them to bed is that you will be nice and warm when you roll out of bed.
 There is nothing worse than being cold when you wake up!
 That leads me to tip number 7.